Hybrid Thermostatic Approximations of Junctions for some Optimal Control Problems on Networks

 for every $x \in [0, \varepsilon]$ and for every $q$ subgradient in $x$ of $\bar{V}^{\varepsilon}(x, i)$.\\ We now define on $TR\cap \left(\cup_{i=1}^3 [0, \varepsilon] \times \{i\} \right)$ the function

-which is in $C^1([0, \varepsilon])$ and that we extend to whole $TR$ maintaining its differentiability.
-This function will be useful in the following Theorem. \begin{theorem} Let u be a bounded and continuous subsolution of \cref{eq:HJBproblem3}.
-Then $u\leq V$ in $TR$. \end{theorem} \begin{proof} We can assume to be in the settings above for which \cref{eq:Optimalitycaso3} holds.
-Indeed, otherwise in at least one branch $V$ coincides with the corresponding state-constraint value function which is greater than any subsolution (see Soner \cite{So}).
+which is in $C^1([0, \varepsilon])$ and that we extend to whole $TR$ maintaining its differentiability. \begin{theorem} For each $u$ bounded, continuous subsolution of \cref{eq:HJBproblem3}, it is $u\leq V$ in $TR$. \end{theorem} \begin{proof} We can assume to be in the settings above for which \cref{eq:Optimalitycaso3} holds.
+Indeed, otherwise in at least one branch $V$ coincides with the corresponding state-constraint value function, greater than any subsolution (see Soner \cite{So}).
 We then also have $u\leq V$ on the other branches.
-By contradiction we suppose that $\sup_{(x, i) \in TR} (u-V)(x, i) > \delta >0$.
+By contradiction, suppose $\sup_{(x, i) \in TR} (u-V)(x, i) > \delta >0$.
 If

 then, by \cref{thm:ishiitre} and known comparison techniques we get a contradiction because, in $ ]r, +\infty[\times\{i \}$, $V$ is a supersolution and $u$ is a subsolution of the same HJB.
 Hence we may restrict to the case where $u -V$ has the maximum with respect to $r$ in $x=0$.
 Since $\bar{V}^{\varepsilon}(x, i)$ converges to $V(0)$, with $\bar{V}^{\varepsilon}$ defined in \cref{vbarracasotre}, then for small $\varepsilon$,